 POP3: thread support is implemented using message cache.
 Message cache location on storage should be specified.
 The Post Office Protocol allows manipulating the user’s client application with a mailbox supported on a mail server.

 IMAP: thread support is implemented using message cache, at the moment.
 Native threads support will be implemented in a future version.
 The Internet Message Access Protocol is the Internet protocol that allows an email client to access emails on a remote mail server.

 Virtual Multi-account: gets threads from underlying accounts and provides them as is.

 Thread Support using Message Cache

-Native threads for IMAP will be added in future versions.
-Message cache will still be used for IMAP accounts if the IMAP server does not provide native threads.
+Message cache is also used for IMAP accounts if the IMAP server does not provide native threads.